AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

     {
       "Id": "fbd82b97-d29e-4022-968e-f8492cf86644",
       "Name": "ModelNumber",
-      "Description": "This is a static attribute on the asset which represents the model number.", "SdsTypeCode": "Double",
+      "Description": "This is a static attribute on the asset type which represents the model number.", "SdsTypeCode": "Double",
       "Value": 0.01
     }